arunmoorthattil/openshift-june-2022/Day1/README.md

 ## Committing a container as a Docker image
 You may manually install some software tools and may commit it as a container image.

-Though this works, from DevOps points of view this isn't recommended.
+Though this works, from DevOps point of view this isn't recommended.

 ```
 docker commit <container-id> <image-name:tag>